 Floral chandeliers: Floral chandeliers are a bold choice, but they can look stunning in rooms with simple decor and furniture.
 Look for fixtures made from hand-blown glass that feature elegantly swooping stems and delicate buds to add impact to a plain dining room.
 For a playful children's room, try an iron chandelier with sculptured roses painted in pastel colors.

-Multi-light flush mount fixtures: If you love the thought of a dramatic light fixture but can't find a way to fit it into your modern home, try flush-mount light fixtures with several lights bulbs.
-These ceiling chandeliers are usually made from chrome and glass with sleek lines and an unimposing style.
-Modern lighting should be an art piece on its own and these fixtures fit the bill.
+Multi-light flush mount fixtures: If you love the thought of a dramatic light fixture but can't find a way to fit it into your modern home, try flush-mount light fixtures with several light bulbs.
+These ceiling fixtures are usually made from chrome and glass with sleek lines and an unimposing style.
+Modern lighting should be an art piece on its own, and these fixtures fit the bill.